seblammers/sebastianlammers.com/src/routes/posts/data-in-js-02/+page.md

 Now you can view some sample data from a subset of our 344 observations for all of the 8 columns (if you scroll a little).
 You could even log this to your console, if you just wanted to take a quick peek.
-Or you can use slice to create a nice and small subset to start sketching out a data visualization (for that it might be a good idea to increase the number of rows to more than 3 when calling slice).
+Or you can use `slice()` to create a nice and small subset to start sketching out a data visualization (for that, it might be a good idea to increase the number of rows to more than 3 when calling `slice()`).
 Starting out with a subset, where you more or less know the datapoints let's you create a draft viz and then iterate from there.

 <Accordion summary="Further resources on slice()">